- Every month, on the first Saturday (9am PT/12pm ET), we’ll have a 2-hour live webinar with an expert in the field.

 - January: Jonathan Tran, PhD – Asian Americans and Race

-- February: Tisha Rajendra, PhD – Politics and Social Action
+- February: Tisha Rajendra, PhD – Faith and Political Action

 - March: Rev. Laura Cheifetz – History of PAAC Action